Patient getting ready for breast MRI scan with doctor support

 FAQs

-Which is better mammogram or breast ultrasound
+Which is better, a mammogram or a breast ultrasound

-Can ultrasound detect breast cancer early
+Can ultrasound detect breast cancer early?

-Is mammogram necessary if ultrasound is normal
+Is a mammogram necessary if the ultrasound is normal?

-Why is mammogram recommended after 40
+Why is a mammogram recommended after 40

-Does breast pain require ultrasound or mammogram
+Does breast pain require an ultrasound or a mammogram?

 Which test is best for young women

-Can ultrasound detect lumps better than mammogram
+Can an ultrasound detect lumps better than mammogram?

 In many cases, yes.
 Using both mammogram and ultrasound improves accuracy, especially in dense breasts or unclear findings.